In general, the Toyota RAV4 is a very good SUV.

 This eCVT is manufactured by Aisin and only equipped on the Toyota RAV4 Hybrid and Prime models.
 Once again, we´re happy to report this transmission hasn´t received technical service bulletins or recalls and that it´s practically not complained about at all.
-If you do want to read more about other problems of the RAV4 Hybrid, read this blog post we wrote earlier.
+You can read more about the most common other problems with a RAV4 Hybrid here.

 K120 CVT With Physical First Gear

 This transmission was only used with 2.0L model years from 2018 onwards.
 However, the 2.0L wasn´t sold in the North American market and was mainly a model for Asian and South-African markets.
 Therefore, we won’t discuss it further in this blog post.